stat545ubc-2023/assignment-b3-hhauch/README.md

-# Assignment B3 - ShinyApp Hannah Hauch :sparkles:
+# Assignment B3 & B4 - ShinyApp Hannah Hauch :sparkles:

-## Gapminder Shiny App Discription :page_with_curl:
+## Assignment B3: Gapminder Shiny App Discription :page_with_curl:

 The [Gapminder Shiny App](https://hannahhauch.shinyapps.io/ShinyAppB3/) displays a plot that shows life expectancy and GPD per capita.
 The life expectancy presented in the plot can be adjusted using a slider tool.
 The slider tool also affects the data presented in the interactive table seen in the *Table* tab.
 The app contains multiple features: